golfvc83/GundamDivJavaScirpt/README.md

 <div class='gundam'>
 </div>
 ```
-#One of these for one gundam face.
+#One div for one gundam face.

 3. The gundamDivInit.js code will take care of creating require Divs for the
 gundam face.